Annual changes to Nasdaq-100 index announced

-NEW YORK, Dec 14 (Reuters) - Nasdaq OMX Group announced late Friday the results of its annual re-ranking of the Nasdaq 100 index, which will cause a reshuffling of several constituents.
+NEW YORK (Reuters) - Nasdaq OMX Group announced late Friday the results of its annual re-ranking of the Nasdaq 100 index, which will cause a reshuffling of several constituents.

 The exchange also said some new shares will be included in the index following a recent revision to its methodology that allows for multiple share classes of index components.
 They include Comcast Corp Class A Special, Twenty-First Century Fox Class B and Liberty Global plc Class C shares.